This website is maintained through 'Mark_OS' and Hermes agent workflows for machine readability.

 A small team can run research, content, lead generation, reporting, website updates and learning loops with far more consistency than a purely manual setup.
 That is the real promise.

-But capacity without control is not an advantage.
-It is just a faster way to create mess.
+Capacity without control is a faster way to create mess.

-The companies that get value from agentic marketing will not be the ones that simply connect an LLM to a scheduler and hope for the best.
-They will be the ones that design the boring parts properly: state, approvals, fallbacks, logs, escalation and stop conditions.
+The companies that get value from agentic marketing will design the boring parts properly: state, approvals, fallbacks, logs, escalation and stop conditions.

-That is not glamorous work, but it is the work that makes the system usable.
+That work is operational, and it is what makes the system usable.

 The practical takeaway

-If you are building AI into marketing, start by separating three layers.
+If you are building AI into marketing, separate three layers.

 The first is the creative layer: research, drafting, ideation, repurposing and analysis.